Hint: start by listening to what people need.

 In most cases, when people say they want to talk to you is because they want to do the talking.
 Your role is to listen, not to take over.

 Your advice is only useful in one case: when someone asks for it.

-Even if one of your friends shares plenty of details about a situation they are facing that doesn’t mean they want any advice from you.
+Even if one of your friends shares plenty of details about a situation they are facing, that doesn’t mean they want any advice from you.
 Don’t jump to that conclusion.
-We are wired to believe that, when people open up their hearts, is because they need our help.
+We are wired to believe that, when people open up their hearts, it is because they need our help.